Food waste caddies

 - Packaging - no cellophane, polystyrene, nets, pots, tubs, trays or jars (soft plastic bags can be used as caddy liners).

 - Flowers and leaves from house plants - these should be put in the green-lidded bin.

-- Liquid fats and oils - these can be stored in a disposable plastic bottle and recycled at the oil bank at your local Household Waste Recycling Centre.
+- Liquids - for example, milk, fats and oils.
+Oils can be stored in a disposable plastic bottle and recycled at the oil bank at your local Recycling Centre.
 Please don't pour fats and oils down the sink as this can cause serious drain and sewer issues.

 If the wrong items are found in your kerbside caddy we will not be able to empty it.
 Our crews will record the problem and leave an advisory note on your bin.
 It will be your responsibility to remove the items of contamination for the next collection.

-Please see our Recycle for Dacorum service leaflet (PDF 5MB), which contains information on what can and cannot be recycled in your bins.
+Please see our Dacorum Recycles leaflet (PDF 7MB), which contains information on what can and cannot be recycled in your bins.
 You may wish to print this off as a reminder for your household to ensure that everyone is recycling all that they can.

 How to use your caddies